-- A Go to perception - When in Perception, navigate to the menu item File, select Switch to Instrument Panel and confirm the action to switch to the Instrument Panel.
+When in Perception, navigate to the menu item File, select Switch to Instrument Panel and confirm the action to switch to the Instrument Panel.

-Figure 6.8: Switch to Instrument Panel option
+Figure 6.7: Switch to Instrument Panel option

-- Note For general information on Perception, please refer to user manual for Perception, which is provided separately. - Note For general information on the Instrument Panel, please refer to the user manual for the Instrument Panel Software for GEN7i, which is provided separately. - Note The settings from the advances features can be changed when switching to the Instrument Panel mode. - 6.8.1 Windows[®] logon password and remote desktop access
+Note For general information on Perception, please refer to user manual for manual for the Instrument Panel Software for GEN3i, which is provided separately.

+Perception, which is provided separately.

+Note For general information on the Instrument Panel, please refer to the user

+Note The settings from the advances features can be changed when switching to the

+Instrument Panel mode.

+6.8.1 Windows® logon password and remote desktop access